Health Condition Susceptibility

 Psoriasis, eczema, and rashes are among skin conditions that may be factors link 9 that could increase your likelihood of a fungal nail infection.
 Chronic skin irritations or athlete’s foot can contribute to your ability to fight off fungi.

 One common question is whether or not certain nail fungus options are safe for those with diabetes or PVD (Peripheral Arteries Disease), which may increase your likelihood of being infected.
-You should consult with your medical professional prior to beginning any treatment option if you have medical concerns, however, most options appear to market themselves as safe for these conditions.
+You should consult with your medical professional prior if you have medical concerns, however, most options appear to market themselves as safe for these conditions.
 Any circulation related problems with your blood, illnesses, or factors that contribute to a compromised immune system are considered factors that may also increase the likelihood of nail fungus.

 Age Factor & Fungus